SRSG-Workshops/spreadsheets/_episodes/03-common-mistakes.md

 Sometimes the thing you are measuring throws out the odd zero - sometimes the observations are almost all zeros.
 Is it really necessary to keep typing in zeros?
 Wouldn't it be more efficient to leave the column blank unless there's a non-zero?
 To a computer, there is a big difference between a zero and a blank cell.
 A zero is data.
-A blank cell means that there was no measurement, and the computer will interpret it as an unknown value (otherwise known as a *null* value).
+A blank cell means that there was no measurement, and the computer will likely interpret it as an unknown value (otherwise known as a *null* value).

-Spreadsheets are likely to misinterpret blank cells that you intend to be zeros, and statistical analysis programs are very likely to interpret blank cells.
+Spreadsheets are likely to misinterpret blank cells that you intend to be zeros, and statistical analysis programs are very likely to interpret them as blank cells.
 By not entering the value of your observation, you are telling your computer to represent that data as unknown or missing (null).
 This can cause problems with later analysis.
-To take a simple
-example: the average of a set of numbers which includes a single null value is always null (because the computer cannot guess the value of the missing observations).
+To take a simple example: the average of a set of numbers which includes a single null value is always null (because the computer cannot guess the value of the missing observations).

 It is very important to record zeros as zeros and truly missing data as nulls.